gaplo917/kotlin-vertexai-workbench-container/README.md

 ### Step 5: Run the Kotlin Notebook

-Remember to replace your project ID in one of the cell
+Remember to replace your project ID in one of the cells

 ## Lab 2: Run Spring Boot MCP Server

-* Navigate `kotlin-cyrpto-price-spring-mcp-server-demo` in the file browser
+* Navigate `kotlin-cyrpto-price-spring-mcp-server-demo/` in the file browser
 * Open `notebook.ipynb`
 * Start Spring Boot MCP Server and proceed to Lab 3